A Quiet Place: Filming

+The film was shot in 36 days.
 Production took place from May to November 2017 in Dutchess and Ulster counties in upstate New York.
 Filmmakers spent their budget locally, including a purchase of 20 tons of corn, which they hired local farmers to grow.
 Some filming took place on a soundstage in the town of Pawling in Dutchess County, as well as on-location in the county's city of Beacon.
 Filming also took place on the Wallkill Valley Rail Trail in New Paltz of Ulster County, using the Springtown Truss Bridge.
 Outside Dutchess and Ulster counties, filming took place on Main Street in Little Falls in Herkimer County, New York.